Get 80% off your plan for your first 3 months*

 FAQs on rent receipts

-Here are answers to some common questions about handling rent receipts.
+Here are answers to common questions landlords ask about rent receipts.

 Can tenants request rent receipts for any payment method?

-Yes.
-Tenants can request a receipt regardless of how they paid, whether it was by cash, e-transfer, cheque, or another method.
-Providing a receipt is good practice for all transactions as it creates a clear payment history for both you and your tenant.
+Yes, tenants can request a receipt for any payment method, including cash, e-transfer, cheque, or credit card.
+Providing receipts for all transactions creates a clear payment history for both parties.

 Do I need to provide receipts for partial rent payments?

-Absolutely.
-You should issue a receipt for any amount of money received, whether it's a partial payment, a full payment, or a late fee.
-The receipt should clearly state the amount paid and the remaining balance owed to avoid any confusion or disputes.
+Yes, issue a receipt for any amount received, including partial payments and late fees.
+Clearly state the amount paid and any remaining balance to avoid disputes.

 What's the difference between digital and paper receipts legally?